FlorianWilk/SpotMicroAI/README.md

 ![Logo](https://images.weserv.nl/?w=800&bg=ffffff&url=https://github.com/FlorianWilk/SpotMicroAI/blob/master/docs/assets/logo.png?raw=true)

 ## Abstract:
-The SpotMicro project is designed to be a low cost, easily built quadruped robot.
+The SpotMicroAI project is designed to be a low cost, easily built quadruped robot.
 The design is roughly based off of Boston Dynamics quadruped robot SpotMini, though with obvious adaptations such as size and sensor suite.

 The project is maintained by a community of volunteers and is very much still in its early stages.
 Any individual is welcome to contribute, and in particular expertise in areas involving simulation, reinforcement learning, and hardware development is greatly appreciated.

 ## Getting started:
 The best place to get started is to read the getting started documentation at spotmicroai.readthedocs.io.
-The documentation contains a complete tutorial for building a SpotMicro including where to source components, links to most recent 3D files for printing, assembly, and installing the software.
+The documentation contains a complete tutorial for building a SpotMicroAI including where to source components, links to most recent 3D files for printing, assembly, and installing the software.

-For questions or more information please see the forms at SpotMicro.org, or asked on our slack channel.
+For questions or more information please see the forms at SpotMicroAI.org, or asked on our slack channel.
 Link coming soon.

 ## Hardware:
 ![physial Bot](Images/SpotMicroAI_complete_1.jpg)

-The hardware for SpotMicro is designed to be both aesthetically pleasing as well as easily obtainable and readily available.
+The hardware for SpotMicroAI is designed to be both aesthetically pleasing as well as easily obtainable and readily available.
 Wherever possible standard screws, bolts, and bearings are used.
 Standard hobby grade servos are currently used for locomotion in development however, they don't appear to have sufficient power to drive the robot at more than the slowest speeds.
 Other options are currently being investigated (including high-voltage and brushless hobby servos typically used with RC cars) which we hope will lead to a balance between an economical as well as robust robot.

 The vast majority of the hardware by volume is designed to be 3D printed.
 So far complete prints have been successful in PLA, though no technical barriers should exist to printing the robot in other material such as PETG, nylon, ABS, etc. The majority of parts require significant supports to print.